vinscom/glue/README.md

 ## Configuration Layer
-Configuration layer is root directoy under which all configurations exists.
+Configuration layer is root directory under which all configurations exists.
 For example, you want to create instance of ```HelloWorld``` class.
 Then, you will have to do below steps.

 1. Create configuration layer on your file system.
 For example ```/home/glue/layer1```.
 This folder will become root folder for all configurations.
 2. Then create ```HelloWorldComponent.properties``` file at ```/home/glue/layer1/in/erail/example/HelloWorldComponent.properties```.
 3. When you run your code, you will pass configuration layer to glue as java parameters. ```java -Dglue.layers=/home/glue/layer1```.
-Now whenever want to get instance of ```HelloWorld```,```HelloWorld inst = Glue.instance().<HelloWorld>resolve("/in/erail/example/HelloWorldComponent")```. ```HelloWorld``` instance will be configurated based on ```/home/glue/layer1/in/erail/example/HelloWorldComponent.properties``` file.
+Now whenever want to get instance of ```HelloWorld```,```HelloWorld inst = Glue.instance().<HelloWorld>resolve("/in/erail/example/HelloWorldComponent")```. ```HelloWorld``` instance will be configured based on ```/home/glue/layer1/in/erail/example/HelloWorldComponent.properties``` file.

 ### Multiple Configuration Layers
-You can define multipe configuration layers.
+You can define multiple configuration layers.
 Properties file defined at same location inside all layers are merged.
-And last overriden value is taken as value of property.
+And last overridden value is taken as value of property.

 For example: